 Not all Alcohol Denat. is unsafe for me.
 It’s tricky.
 Only the SD Alcohol 40-B is.
 I was puzzled by this for a long time and even afraid to try anything made with Alcohol Denat.
 After trial and error, I realized SkinSafe, once again, really knows their stuff, and it truly is just the Alcohol Denat.
 (SD Alcohol 40-B) I am allergic to.

-This hairspray is buildable and layers nicely.
+This hairspray is buildable and layers nicely and is one of my must-have allergy-safe hair products.
 It holds quite well and doesn’t clump which I really like.
 It’s definitely something I use regularly and highly recommend.

 I have also fallen in love with the Redken Dry Shampoo Styling Paste 05.
 I have been searching forever for a simple paste, forming cream, smooth out the flyaways cream.
 Several months ago, on a random search through the ACDS CAMP (contact allergy management program), I found this little gem and thought it too good to be true.
 It does have coconut oil, so sadly, if you are sensitive to that, this will not be a good fit for you.

 I always recommend you self-patch test at home (a P.E.A.S. pre-emptive avoidance strategy) to check for what might harm you.
 You can read more about P.E.A.S. here.
 This cream is a combo of dry shampoo and styling paste.
 So while it is a forming cream, it’s not a tacky hard-paste you might be thinking of.
 It’s smooth and buildable and won’t cake up or make your hair tacky.
 It’s a real dream come true for most of us.